antonio-lopez/sk8-n-meet/README.md

 ## About The Project

 The goal of this project was to create a website for [Sk8NMeet Santana](https://www.instagram.com/sk8_n_meet_santana/) using their requirements.
 I implemented a way for the team to update the website's content using [Sanity](https://www.sanity.io/) as the content management system (CMS) for creating, editing, and deleting meetups.
 [Cloudinary](https://cloudinary.com/) was used for image hosting and optimization.
 Its plugin is used inside Sanity Studio and allows the team to choose which photos to use for a new meetup or update existing photos.

+> To delve deeper into my development process, feel free to visit my website for a [comprehensive explanation](https://www.antoniolopez.me/projects/sk8-n-meet-santana).

 ### Highlights